ThePorgs/Exegol-docs/source/getting-started/troubleshooting.rst

     .. tab:: Docker permissions

         Make sure the Docker permissions are consistent with the Exegol permissions.
         For instance, if you need ``sudo`` rights to use Docker, you'll most likely need ``sudo`` to run Exegol smoothly.

-See :doc:`the Exegol install guidance</getting-started/install>`.
+        See :ref:`the Exegol install guidance<install_exegol_privileges>` to use exegol correctly with sudo.

     .. tab:: Docker socket